“Lest We Forget:” My Search for Elbert at Kinsale’s Old Head Tower

 There they were: each of their names listed with small metal crosses next to each name.
 I looked beyond the bronze plate, through the mast strewn with national flags, and towards the sea.
 On a day like this, this calm and quiet day at sea seemed like a lovely final resting place for the Hubbards, And yet.
 Naturally as a steward of the Arts and Crafts movement, it broke my heart a little that no one here knew who the Hubbards were.

 And so I ventured to the small bookstore and admission office and decided to sponsor a slate, offering a small amount of Euros to support this project with the Hubbard name on it.
 Each sponsor would get a certificate and a place to inscribe a message in the official museum book.
-With a smile, I wrote in the book the date, my name, the town of Asheville, N.C. and the message: “In Honor of Elbert, Alice, and Fred Hubbard.”
+With a smile, I wrote in the book the date, my name, the town of Asheville, N.C. and the message: “In Honor of Elbert and Alice Hubbard.”

 Until next time,